MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/ios/index.md

 You may also want to login a user without any challenge being received.
 For example, showing a login screen as the first screen of the application, or showing a login screen after a logout, or a login failure.
 We call those scenarios **preemptive logins**.

 You cannot call the `submitChallengeAnswer` API if there is no challenge to answer.
-For those scenarios, the MobileFirst Platform Foundation SDK includes the `login` API:
+For those scenarios, the MobileFirst Foundation SDK includes the `login` API:

 ```swift
 WLAuthorizationManager.sharedInstance().login(self.securityCheck, withCredentials: credentials) { (error) -> Void in